Jash-2000/Customized-Word2Vec/README.md

 # Customized-Word2Vec
-This repository contains additional features, extended to the traditional Word2Vec library, launched in 2013
+This repository contains additional features, extended to the traditional Word2Vec library, launched in 2013.
+This project was part of a larger project that involved sentimental analysis and sarcasm detection.
+The project details have been added in the repo-description section.

 Directly clone the repository and start using it.
 The details of how the files are named and strored is given below:-